Quick Start

 Batch Data Points

-For efficiency, you can send multiple data points at once:
+For efficiency, send multiple data points at once:

 curl -X POST https://api.dakkio.io/api/data/batch \